SAP/spartacus-docs/_pages/dev/spartacus-api.md

 The Spartacus API documentation is hosted here: [https://sap.github.io/spartacus/](https://sap.github.io/spartacus/)

-The API documentation is versioned and is included in the **Assets** folder of each and every Spartacus library.
-You can download the API documentation for a particular version by accessing the **Assets** folder of any Spartacus library from that particular release, and then clicking on `docs.tar.gz` or `docs.zip`.
-To find the **Assets** folder for a particular library, access the [Released Libraries for Spartacus](https://github.com/SAP/spartacus/releases), click on the link for the library you are interested in, and scroll to the bottom of the page.

-For example, to download the API documentation for the 2.0.0 release, you could access the **Assets** folder of the `@spartacus/storefront@2.0.0` library [here](https://github.com/SAP/spartacus/releases/tag/storefront-2.0.0).
+If you wish to see the API documentation for a specific version of Spartacus, you can check out the relevant release branch in your cloned Spartacus GitHub repository (for example, `release/5.0.x`), and then run `yarn generate:docs`.

-**Note:** The 1.x and 2.x releases of the Spartacus libraries work only with SAP Commerce Cloud versions 1905 and 2005.
-Certain features, such as cancellations and returns, are only available with SAP Commerce Cloud 2005, because the necessary OCC API support is only available in SAP Commerce Cloud 2005.
+**Note:** The 5.x release of the Spartacus libraries works only with SAP Commerce Cloud version 2105 or newer.

 **Note:** The Spartacus API is separate from the Commerce Cloud OCC REST APIs that Spartacus consumes.
 For more information, see the [Commerce Cloud API Documentation and YAML Files](https://help.sap.com/viewer/c5613bd3cc9942efb74d017b40eb0892/latest/en-US/18caa4b5c32c4bcf8b38c6260c0f30e8.html) on the SAP Help Portal.